JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ![Select the Project view](select-project-view.png){width=200}

-Your Kotlin Mobile Multiplatform project consists of three components:
+There are three modules in a Kotlin Mobile Multiplatform project:

 * _Shared module_ is a Kotlin module that contains common logic for both Android and iOS applications.
 It builds into an Android library and an iOS framework.
-Uses Gradle as a build system that helps you automate your building process.
+Uses [Gradle](gradle.md) as a build system that helps you automate your building process.
 * _Android application_ is a Kotlin module that builds into an Android application.
-It uses [Gradle](gradle.md) as a build system.
+It uses Gradle as a build system.
 * _iOS application_ is an Xcode project that builds into an iOS application.

 ![Basic Multiplatform Mobile project structure](basic-project-structure.png){width=500}